js1019/PlanetaryModels/demos/README.md

 ## Demos for model building
-The demos under CONST/, PREM/, Moon/, RT_MarsDWAK contain scripts to create planetary models.
+The demos under CONST/, PREM/, Moon/, RT_MarsDWAK/ contain scripts to create planetary models.
 You may directly run these demos.

 Four model generators are provided:
 + CONST: a constant perfectly spherically symmetric pure solid ball has a size of the Earth;